Joseph Lies

-Joseph Lies or Joseph Henri Hubert Lies (Antwerp, 14 Juni 1821 – Antwerp, 3 January 1865) was a Belgian Romantic painter, draughtsman and engraver.
+Joseph Lies or Joseph Henri Hubert Lies (Antwerp, 14 June 1821 – Antwerp, 3 January 1865) was a Belgian Romantic painter, draughtsman and engraver.
 He worked in a wide range of genres including history painting, landscapes, genre scenes and portraits.
 He enjoyed a European-wide reputation during his lifetime.

 Life

 Joseph Lies was born in a family of modest means.
 His father Hendrik worked as a blacksmith at their home in Antwerp.
 When his father died when Joseph was 13 years old, his mother Catharina-Jozefina van Grimberghen opened a hardware store to secure an income for the family.
 He did not attend school but studied at home with his brother and learned various foreign languages.
 From 1834 to 1842 he attended courses at the Antwerp Academy of Fine Arts.
 His first paintings, mainly history and genre scenes, date from his period.
-One of his teachers at the Academy was Nicaise de Keyser, a key figure in the Belgian Romantic-historical school of painting.
+One of his teachers at the academy was Nicaise de Keyser, a key figure in the Belgian Romantic-historical school of painting.

 At the age of 20 Lies was drafted into the Belgian army.
 He served in a regiment in Liège where the officer in charge allowed him to devote most of his time to painting and required him to give art classes to the officer's daughter.
 After completion of his military service and his return to Antwerp in February 1843 Lies picked up his painting career.
 His most important works were created in the second half of the 1850s.
 The Antwerp city council commissioned in 1859 his largest painting entitled Baldwin VII, Count of Flanders.